Sv443/TamperTubePlus/README.txt

     F4: Quick search (change search engine in settings)
     F8: Quick download (enter file format and a new window with the download opens)

+Planned Features:

+    Fix adblock and add it again
+    Display video tags in the description
+    Add buttons to download as mp3, wav and mp4 (most used formats)

 If you encounter any issue or want to suggest something please visit this page, thank you! (https://github.com/Sv443/TamperTubePlus/issues)